 And from Accenture 'Reinventing operations in asset management - what Accenture’s research is saying'; and another sponsored Citi article here - 'Green corporate banking - sustainability is meeting finance in a fundamental sense'.
 Please contact us and we can email you more examples of previous online advertisements.

 The Finance Dublin Yearbook

-Advertising and Sponsorship opportunities are available at our Summit, in our publications and on our websites.
-For further details and rates please e-mail Martina Bermingham at: email@example.com or phone us: 353 1 293 0566.
-To see the forward Editorial Calendar for Finance Dublin please request a copy by email here or contact Dustin O'Neill or John Stanley at tel: 353 1 293 0566.
+For details of forthcoming advertising & sponsorship opportunities please e-mail Martina Bermingham at: email@example.com or phone us: 353 1 293 0566.
+To see the forward Editorial Calendar for Finance Dublin please request a copy by email here or contact John Stanley or Dustin O'Neill at tel: 01 293 0566.